google/skia/site/user/issue-tracker.md

 ### Triage for Chromium developers
   * To have an issue triaged by the Skia team, add `Component:Internals>Skia`.
-  * For problems related to Skia rolls where an obvious owner cannot be found in the list of CLs, assign to the Skia Sheriff, listed at the top of [status.skia.org](https://status.skia.org) and as a reviewer on the roll CL.
+  * For problems related to Skia rolls where an obvious owner cannot be found in the list of CLs, assign to the Skia Gardener, listed in the gardeners widget on [status.skia.org](https://status.skia.org) and as a reviewer on the roll CL.
-    * If the Sheriff cannot be assigned, cc them and assign the issue to hcm@.
+    * If the Gardener cannot be assigned, cc them and assign the issue to hcm@.
   * For GPU specific issues, add label `Hotlist-Ganesh`.
   * For image encoding or decoding issues, add `Component:Internals>Images>Codecs`.